 In order to deal with a “problem” patient, you need to use intuition, communication, and quick thinking.
 In chapter 288 of the book “Clinical Methods,” chapter author Steven A. Cohen-Cole advises doctors to employ a three-function model during difficult patient encounters.
 This includes:

 According to Cohen-Cole, patients can be problematic for different reasons, and what works to soothe one patient might infuriate another.
 Here, we discuss a few types of “problem” patients and some patient management skills to help you handle them.

 The most common type of “problem” patient is the angry patient.
 Patients can be angry for a variety of reasons — some of which have nothing to do with their experience at your healthcare practice.
 Often, angry patients are rude or disrespectful to office staff or even you, the provider.

 It is natural to feel upset or become defensive when a patient directs their anger toward you.
 However, angry patients don’t want to be told they’re incorrect or that their behavior is not appropriate.
 Rather, they want to be heard.

 To deal with the angry patient, first take a moment to collect yourself.
 Try taking a few deep breaths or even leaving the room to create some space.
 Once you feel level-headed, acknowledge the patient’s grievances.
 Apologize without admitting fault — similar to how you would respond to a negative online review — and ask how the patient thinks the matter would be best resolved.
-For example, you could say: “I understand you’re angry about XYZ, and I’m sorry you feel that way.
+For example, you could say: “I understand you’re angry about XYZ.
 What can I do to help you feel understood?”

 Flaky patients might not argue or otherwise cause a scene in the waiting room, but they’re bad for business nonetheless.